Editor's Note: This story originally appeared on NewRetirement.

 How you make living on Social Security alone work for you will depend on a lot of factors, not the least of which is what you want out of life.

 The advice from many retirement financial experts is pretty clear.
-To have a reasonably comfortable life in retirement, you need about $1 million saved.
-That’s the traditional guideline originated by financial planner Bill Bengen back in 1994, and one that’s still embraced today.
+To have a reasonably comfortable life in retirement, they say you need about $1 million saved.
+That’s the traditional guideline originated by financial planner Bill Bengen back in 1994, and it’s one that’s still embraced today.